By Tim Lambert

 The Church of the Holy Trinity was rebuilt in 1842.
 St James Church was rebuilt in 1867.
 The Roman Catholic Church of the Holy Name and St Edward was built in 1910.

 By the beginning of the 20th century, the population of Shaftesbury was about 1,800.
 It grew rapidly in the subsequent decades.

 However, during World War One some 136 people from Shaftesbury lost their lives.

 Then in 1935 Shaftesbury gained electric light.
 Today Shaftesbury remains a picturesque market town.
 However, it does have Longmead industrial estate.

 In 1973 a famous advert for Hovis bread was made in Shaftesbury on Gold Hill.
 Although the narrator spoke in a northern accent!

 By the middle of the 20th century, the population of Shaftesbury had reached about 3,500 and it continued to grow rapidly.
-Today the population of Shaftesbury is about 6,700.
+In 2022 the population of Shaftesbury was 9,000.